RMHC Maryland is currently operating with the following protocols as of 6.7.22

 Volunteers & Visitors

-- Volunteer activity inside the house is limited on an as-needed basis.
-All volunteers entering the building must be fully vaccinated.
+- All volunteers entering the building must be fully vaccinated.

 Vendors & Donation Drop-Offs

-- Vendors deemed essential to mission delivery will be permitted to access RMHC Maryland on a limited
+- Vendors deemed essential to mission delivery will be permitted to access RMHC Maryland, but must be vaccinated and masked.

-- All donations must be left outside the main door.
+- All donations must be left outside the main door25